 Affecting large-scale behavioural change

-Let’s be clear about one thing: change is hard!
-I get uncomfortable changing my brand of toothpaste.
+Let’s be clear about one thing: change is hard.
 So effecting meaningful, lasting change can’t just be a top-down approach.
 For behaviours to adapt, and for change to be truly adopted, all affected staff need to take ownership and understand the importance of the change.

 Here are some key methods and approaches we use at Afiniti to help our clients ensure long-term and sustainable behavioural change is achieved across the whole organisation.

 This can’t be a one-off short-burst campaign, it needs to be rolled out over a period of time for the desired behaviours to become embedded as second nature.